Last updated on February 14, 2024

 One such example is content marketing.
 While content like blogs, infographics, videos, and podcasts improve your search engine visibility and add to your credibility, specific blog posts, industry reports, case studies, and whitepapers also help in retention by bringing your existing customers back to your site for insightful information.

-Returning customers are an asset to your brand, and you must reward their loyalty to keep them coming back.
+Returning customers are an asset to your brand, and you must reward their customer loyalty to keep them coming back.
 However, all returning customers don’t offer equivalent value to your brand.
 Therefore, it makes sense to segregate your customers according to their business worth before creating a tiered incentive program to reward higher spending.
 This serves a two-fold purpose of making your most valuable employees feel special while motivating the others to join the privileged league.

 Besides rewarding customers for spending more, you can also make use of their contacts to grow your customer base.
 For example, you can create a referral program wherein you offer specific discounts or free trials to the accounts referred by your existing customers.
 The customer making a successful referral also gets an extended subscription, discount, or other freebies as a reward for spreading the good word and helping your business grow.